pghalliday/multiplex-stream/README.md

 var upstreamMultiplex = new MultiplexStream({
   // The connectTimeout optionally specifies how long to
   // wait in milliseconds for the downstream multiplex to
-  // accept to connections.
+  // accept connections.
 It defaults to 3000 milliseconds
   connectTimeout: 5000
 });